Understanding Franchise Disclosure Documents

-The importance of a franchise disclosure document, admittedly, all stems from the law.
-It is an absolute requirement for anyone who owns a franchise to provide franchise disclosure documents.
-Not providing a franchise disclosure document can lead to fines, penalties, loss of franchisee income, the loss of a franchisee, etc. It is important to talk to your franchise disclosure document lawyer about the risk of trying to “get around” franchise laws.
+The importance of a franchise disclosure document, admittedly, all stems from the law and the corresponding legal requirements to provide them to investors and operators.
+It is an absolute requirement for anyone who owns a franchise to provide this documentation before binding someone to the business contractually.
+Not providing a full set of these key documents often leads to fines, penalties, loss of franchisee income, the loss of a franchisee, etc. It is important to talk to your franchise disclosure document lawyer about the risk of trying to “get around” franchise laws.

 Why Franchise Disclosure Documents Are Important For Franchisor

 The greatest risk to the franchisee is not getting what they think they are getting when buying into a franchise.
 See below for some of the issues that can come up when important information is not disclosed.